Overv/Open.GL/content/articles-en/context.md

 The `SDL_PollEvent` function will check if there are any new events that have to be handled.
 An event can be anything from a mouse click to the user moving the window.
 Right now, the only event you need to respond to is the user pressing the little X button in the corner of the window.
 By breaking from the main loop, `SDL_Quit` is called and the window and graphics surface are destroyed. `SDL_GL_SwapWindow` here takes care of swapping the front and back buffer after new things have been drawn by your application.

-If you have a fullscreen window, it would be preferable to use escape as a means to close the window.
+If you have a fullscreen window, it would be preferable to use the escape key as a means to close the window.

 	if (windowEvent.type == SDL_KEYUP &&
 		windowEvent.key.keysym.sym == SDLK_ESCAPE) break;